Do you worry about what people think about you and your dreams?

-Accountability is great, the community is great, but you also need a mentor.
+Accountability is great, the community is even better, but you also need a mentor.

-They’ve been where you are now, and sometimes the only shortcut there is sticking with one person’s advice and seeing it through to results.
+They’ve been where you are now, and sometimes the only shortcut there is, is actually sticking with one person’s advice and seeing it through to results.

 Who is sharing their shortcuts with you?